cornell-ece4750/ece4750-S01-linux/docs/index.md

 GitHub Account Setup
 --------------------------------------------------------------------------

-We will be using GitHub for centralized repository hosting.
+We recommend using GitHub for centralized repository hosting.
 You can check to see if you have a GitHub account on `github.com` using this link:
 `https://github.com/githubid` where `githubid` is your GitHub username on `github.com`.
 If the above link does not work, then you do not have an